 Amber's Organics aim to produce sustainable organic gardens at an afford able cost, to the great benefit of our own environments, communities and self-reliance practices.

 These seeds are open pollinated, untreated and harvested as freshly as possible.
 These vigorous seeds are stated as certified organic.
 We believe the closer to nature the better the growing result.

 NOTE!
-Please use under supervision when taking medical herbs they are potent remedies not to be taken lightly, having said that they are extremely effective when used with caution.
+Please use under supervision or with careful responsibility when taking medical herbs, they are potent and effective remedies not to be taken lightly or to be misused, having said that they are extremely effective when used with caution.
 Please check to see compatibility with any medication you are taking and with your health care practitioner.
 Amber's Organics promotes the responsible use of herbs.

 Astragalus (Astragalus membranaceus) has been used in Traditional Chinese Medicine for thousands of years, often in combination with other herbs, to strengthen the body against disease.
 Astragalus is an adaptoge, meaning it helps protect the body against various stresses, including physical, mental, or emotional stress.